BatuhanAydoner/live-painter-nodejs/README.md

 # live-painter-nodejs

-Nodejs backend project for this React project: https://github.com/BatuhanAydonerDev/live-painter-react
+Nodejs backend project for this React project: https://github.com/BatuhanAydonerDev/live-painter-react <br />
+Socketio is used for real-time drawing.

 ## Used Ones
 - [Express](https://expressjs.com/)